nickmalcolm/nickmalcolm.github.com/_posts/2020-10-24-misuse-and-abuse-cases.md

 The more diverse the voices on your team, the better placed you are to recall or imagine misuse or abuse cases.

 The misuse and abuse cases below contain references to the real-life stories, where applicable.
+I am not the first nor the best person to write about this, so please seek out other voices if this post resonates with you.

 ## Misuse Cases